johnwhitington/mlbook/README.md

 Kindle / epub / HTML requirements
 ---------------------------------

-1. Needs `tex4ht` (provided with your tex distribution)
+Needs `tex4ht` (provided with your tex distribution).

-2. Modify `tex4ht` config to get better image resolution.
+Modify `tex4ht` config to get better image resolution for bits which get converted to images:

+For example this file:

+/usr/local/texlive/2018/texmf-dist/tex4ht/base/unix/tex4ht.env

+Change all '110' to '220' to double the resolution.

 Building the Kindle version
 ---------------------------